Updated: July 15, 2021

 The World Health Organization says that using CBD is safe.19 You cannot overdose on cannabidiol.20 However, check in with your doctor or pharmacist before beginning a CBD regimen if you're taking prescription medications in order to avoid experiencing any drug interactions or side effects.

 You may experience side effects of cannabidiol if you are allergic to hemp, so discontinue use if you have an allergic reaction.
 Also, if you take too large of an amount, you may become drowsy or you may have an uncomfortable bathroom experience.
-In these cases, dialing back on the dosage will help significantly.
+In these cases, dialing back on the optimal dosage will help significantly optimal dosage will help significantly.

 Will I Fail a Drug Test?